 Initially (years 1992-1999) the company responsible for conducting the survey was MMI.
 From 2000 onwards, the company in charge has been Kantar TNS Norway.
-Kantar made substancial changes to the survey layout, which resulted in higher viewing time recordings.
+Kantar made substancial changes to the survey layout, which resulted in a significant increase in viewing time, especially among younger age groups.
 Today viewing on all TV-screens, including screens connected to Apple TV, Chromecast etc., is monitored.

 Below you can find data on television viewing the average day among persons who own a TV, based on results for a full year.
 You can choose between:

 - market shares - share of total viewing time

 - daily reach - viewers as share of population

 - viewing time - average viewing time in minutes